DivyaTak04/AstroVista/README.md

-# API-INTEGRATIN-ASTROVISTA
-"COMPANY": CODTECH IT SOLUTIONS

-"NAME": DIVYA TAK

-"INTERN ID": CT08DN804

-"DOMAIN": FULL STACK DEVELOPMENT

-"DURATION": 8 WEEK

-"MENTOR": NEELA SANTOSH

-# 🌌 AstroVista
+# 🌌 AstroVista - API INTEGRATION
 AstroVista is a responsive web application that displays the **Astronomy Picture of the Day (APOD)** using NASA's public API.
 Built as part of my internship project, AstroVista not only integrates real-time space content but also offers a sleek, modern interface with enhanced user experience.

 ## 🚀 Features